elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-role-does-symmetry-play-in-geometric-figures.md

 url: /learn/mathematics/questions/what-role-does-symmetry-play-in-geometric-figures
 score: -1.0
 related_article1:
-    id: 162634
+    id: 162509
-    title: >-
-        How does reflecting a triangle differ from reflecting a quadrilateral?
+    title: How do reflections preserve congruence between figures?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-reflecting-a-triangle-differ-from-reflecting-a-quadrilateral
+    url: /learn/mathematics/questions/how-do-reflections-preserve-congruence-between-figures
 related_article2:
-    id: 162523
+    id: 162808
-    title: >-
-        How does the position and orientation of a figure change after a reflection?
+    title: How can symmetry be identified in geometric figures?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-position-and-orientation-of-a-figure-change-after-a-reflection
+    url: /learn/mathematics/questions/how-can-symmetry-be-identified-in-geometric-figures
 related_article3:
-    id: 162411
+    id: 162389
-    title: >-
-        How is congruence maintained in reflections?
+    title: What happens to the orientation of a figure after a reflection?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-congruence-maintained-in-reflections
+    url: /learn/mathematics/questions/what-happens-to-the-orientation-of-a-figure-after-a-reflection
 related_article4:
-    id: 162634
+    id: 162687
-    title: >-
-        How does reflecting a triangle differ from reflecting a quadrilateral?
+    title: What is vertical symmetry in the context of reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-reflecting-a-triangle-differ-from-reflecting-a-quadrilateral
+    url: /learn/mathematics/questions/what-is-vertical-symmetry-in-the-context-of-reflections
 related_article5:
-    id: 162523
+    id: 162810
-    title: >-
-        How does the position and orientation of a figure change after a reflection?
+    title: How do reflections maintain the size and shape of geometric figures?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-position-and-orientation-of-a-figure-change-after-a-reflection
+    url: /learn/mathematics/questions/how-do-reflections-maintain-the-size-and-shape-of-geometric-figures
 ---

 &nbsp;